Zohair-coder/CS270-grading-assistant/README.md

 * ~~Fix Blackboard csv file feature to easily upload grades~~
 * ~~Add ability to save custom comments~~
 * ~~Add student name checker~~
-* Parse student name text file from Blackboard instead of parsing the full grade center
 * ~~Unzip student answers automatically~~
 * ~~Write a script for copying grading key to key/answers~~
 * ~~Import all files to main.py so the user only has to run `python main.py`~~